Verizon revenue drops as subscriber additions disappoint

+Verizon Communications Inc added far fewer wireless subscribers than expected in the third quarter amid a price war with rivals in an oversaturated phone market, and hopes to tap new revenue from its fledgling digital advertising and media business.
-Verizon, whose $4.83 billion deal to buy Yahoo Inc's core business has been shaken by a massive data breach at the internet company, said its total operating revenue fell to $30.94 billion from $33.16 billion.

-Analysts had expected revenue of $31.14 billion, according to Thomson Reuters I/B/E/S.
+The company, whose $4.83 billion deal to buy Yahoo Inc's core business was shaken by a massive data breach at the latter, said on Thursday total operating revenue fell 6.7 percent to $30.94 billion, from $33.16 billion.
+Analysts had expected revenue in the quarter of $31.14 billion, according to Thomson Reuters I/B/E/S.

-Verizon did not provide an update on the Yahoo deal in its earnings statement.
+Verizon's shares, which have surged about 9 percent this year so far, were down 2.6 percent at $49.07 in premarket trading.

+It said it added a net 442,000 retail postpaid subscribers, those who pay their bills on a monthly basis.
+This was significantly below analysts' estimated 766,300, according to market research firm FactSet StreetAccount.

+Smaller rivals such as T-Mobile US Inc and Sprint Corp have rolled out aggressive promotions to win over Verizon's subscriber base.

+As the company fends off competition in a maturing wireless market, it has acquired AOL and plans to buy Yahoo in a bid for a set of digital web properties and ad technology tools that will help it compete with internet giants Facebook Inc and Alphabet Inc's Google.

-Doubts about the deal have emerged since the data breach, involving 500 million email accounts, was reported in September.
+Since the Yahoo data breach involving 500 million email accounts was reported in September, investors have wondered how Verizon will proceed.
 Verizon's general counsel has said the incident may represent a material event that could allow Verizon to back out of the deal.

-However, Yahoo's better-than-expected quarterly profit and customer trends data reported this week allayed some concern that the deal could come unstuck.

 Net income attributable to Verizon fell to $3.62 billion, or 89 cents per share, in the third quarter ended Sept.
 30, from $4.04 billion, or 99 cents per share, a year earlier.